jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 There are a number of different programs available to do bead modeling, some suited for general systems and some tuned for very specific applications like reconstructions of membrane proteins with detergent halos.
-Regardless. all of these methods share a similar approach.
+Regardless, all of these methods share a similar approach.

 #.
 Generate a volume of beads (aka 'dummy atoms') and randomly assign the